ameowlia/Intro-to-Whiteboarding/intro-to-whiteboarding-questions.md

 - [Word Cloud](https://www.interviewcake.com/question/word-cloud)
 - [Making Change](https://www.interviewcake.com/question/coin)

 Link to solutions coming soon.
-If you have solutions, create add a link here and submit a pull request.
+If you have solutions, add a link here and submit a pull request.